darianmorat/frostbites/README.md

 Institution.
 Designed with both user convenience and functionality in mind, the application showcases a practical implementation of modern web development principles.
-This project really helped me sharpen my skills in building applications that are secure, user-friendly, and built to last.
+This project really helped me sharpen my skills in building applications that are secure, user friendly, and built to last.

 ---